NCAA Division I Football Championship Subdivision

-The NCAA Division I Football Championship Subdivision (FCS), formerly known as Division I-AA, is the second-highest level of college football in the United States, after the Football Bowl Subdivision.
-Sponsored by the National Collegiate Athletic Association (NCAA), the FCS level comprises 130 teams in 15 conferences as of the 2022 season.
-The FCS designation is only tied to football with the non-football sports programs of each school generally competing in NCAA Division I.
+The NCAA Division I Football Championship Subdivision (FCS), formerly known as Division I-AA, is the second-highest level of college football in the United States, after the Football Bowl Subdivision (FBS).
+Sponsored by the National Collegiate Athletic Association (NCAA), the FCS level comprises 129 teams in 13 conferences as of the 2024 season.
+The FCS designation is relevant only for football; members of the subdivision compete in NCAA Division I in all other sports.